How to Make Knockout Tournaments More Popular?: Introduction

 Still regarding positive results, now at the parameterized complexity front, our contribution is twofold.
 First, we consider the setting where each player is once again assigned a popularity value, and the value of a game is equal to the popularity value of the winning player.
-Note that the popularity values naturally define an ordering on the players, from most to least popular.
-For this setting we consider a natural distance measure between the strength ordering and the ordering given by the popularity values of the players (for a formal definition, see \cref{sec:greedy}).
+Note that the popularity values naturally define an ordering of the players, from most to least popular.
+For this setting, we consider a natural distance measure between the strength ordering and the ordering given by the popularity values of the players (for a formal definition, see \cref{sec:greedy}).
 For this setting, we present a {\em fixed-parameter algorithm} (i.e., an algorithm with a runtime of the form $f(k)\cdot n^{\OO(1)}$ for a function $f$ depending only on $k$).
-The motivation for considering this parameter stems from the common observation that the popularity and fascination surrounding players is often highly correlated to their capabilities.
+The motivation for considering this parameter stems from the common observation that the popularity and fascination surrounding players are often highly correlated to their capabilities.
 Second, for (general) round-oblivious value functions, we consider the parameter $k$ as the minimum size of a so-called {\em influential set of players}.
 Roughly speaking, we define an influential set as a set of players such that every match that does not involve any of them has value $0$ (for a formal definition, see \cref{sec:fptvc}).
 We design a fixed-parameter algorithm for this parameter as well.
 To this end, we adapt the recent algorithm of \citet{zehavi2023tournament} for {\sc Tournament Fixing} parameterized by the feedback vertex set number of the {\em prediction graph} of the input, being the complete digraph obtained by having an arc from a player $a$ to a player $b$ if $a$ is predicted to beat $b$.
 The motivation to consider this parameter is that, quite often, only a small set of players are truly profitable or popular.

+Our main results are summarized in \cref{tab:results}.
 We hope that our work will open up the door for further studies of the maximization of the profit or popularity of tournaments, and present some directions for further research in \cref{sec:conc}.